Bacon, Lettuce, Tomato, and Avocado Salad (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 The South Beach Diet doesn’t recommend bacon due to the saturated fat, but when it’s tomato season I NEED bacon in my life.
 You can certainly use less bacon or use turkey bacon in this Bacon, Lettuce, Tomato, and Avocado Salad if you prefer.
 This salad does have some carbs, but it could be something to have as a treat for most low-carb diet plans.

 Find More Recipes Like This One:

 Use the Salads Index to find more tasty summer salads like this one.
-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
+Use the Diet Type Index to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.